irishdan/JsSettingsBundle/README.markdown

 # JsSettingsBundle

-This bundle adds Drupal.settings functionality to symfony projects.
-Its a simple way of passing variables from PHP to Javascript.
+This bundle provides a service and a twig extension for easily passing data from backend to the front end.

 1: Installation
 ---------------------------